A steep unpaved road to Mount Graham in AZ

-Mount Graham is a high mountain peak at an elevation of 3.192m (10,472ft) above the sea level, located in Graham County, in southeastern Arizona in the United States.
-It's one of the highest mountain roads of Arizona.
+Mount Graham is a high mountain peak at an elevation of 3.192m (10,472ft) above the sea level, located in Graham County, in the U.S. state of Arizona.
+It's one of the highest roads of Arizona.

 Pic: Iskren Georgiev